IsaiahHenryB/Course-Project/README.md

 ### Homework12 (Update)

-I was able to finally make the synopsis field function properly :smiley: I am still unfortunately getting book is undefined error every time I switch the hard code with the ejs partial :confused:
+I was able to finally make the synopsis field function properly! :smiley: I am still unfortunately getting book is undefined error every time I switch the hard code with the ejs partial :confused: